zevireinitz/influencer.dev/README.md

 # Add your name to the list
 Think you (or someone you know) should be on this list?
+- Star this repo
-Raise an issue here and send your suggestions.
-We can't guarantee that every suggestion will be included, but we try our best to include as many as possible, based on the guidelines above above.
+- Raise an issue here to send us your suggestions
+We can't guarantee that every suggestion will be included, but we'll do our best to include as many qualified candidates as possible, based on the guidelines above above.